Zyvox - Drug Monograph

 Indications

-• Complicated skin and skin structure infections (cSSSI)
+• Complicated skin and skin structure infections (including diabetic foot infections without osteomyelitis)

 • Community-acquired pneumonia